 Our thanks to Kevin Murray, a former pupil and founding member, who kindly provided the aforementioned information on the history of our club.
 This year (2016) we were delighted to welcome Joseph Murray to the school and the club.
 Joseph is Kevin’s son.
 A player to watch out for no doubt.

 St Francis College Chess Club has provided a forum for competitive, fun and brain-expanding, strategic-move computations ever since its foundation.
 Generations of young men have passed through our club and have benefitted from their time sweating the small-stuff in preparation for the big-stuff out there!

-At present there are three staff members facilitating and teaching chess: Mr. David Dillon, Mr Stephen Norman and Mr. John Weldon.
+At present there are two staff members facilitating and teaching chess: Mr Stephen Norman and Mr. John Weldon.
 In addition, Br.
 Jeremy Henehan, Cap, continues (despite taking up a new appointment outside the school) to support the club in a technical capacity, for which we are very grateful.

-We have approximately one hundred players in the 2016/17 academic year playing twice-weekly during lunchtime with additional chess coaching after schools on Mondays.
+We have approximately seventy players in the 2019/20 academic year playing twice-weekly during lunchtime.

-We would also like to thank parents for encouraging their sons to participate in chess or as one dad put it “mental gymnastics” 🙂
+We would also like to thank parents for encouraging their sons to participate in chess or as one dad put it: “in mental gymnastics” 🙂

 Finally, we would be grateful to parents, past pupils, practising and retired teachers and the public generally for any additional historical information on our club.
 For example: articles, photos, or perhaps just memories you recall.
 These can be forwarded to: The Chess Club, St Francis College, Rochestown, Co Cork via An Post or by contacting one of the facilitating staff through the school secretary on 021 4891417.
 Thank you.